 We recently cut the oak beams and oak lath for the project below.
 It was constructed by SL Joinery, who cover work from domestic renovations and extensions through to large new build developments.
 For more information, give them a ring on 07962 262 280 or 0116 2355 456.

 This table constructed by Chris Brewin is a departure from his usual landscaping work.
 It features a waney-edged, spalted beech plank, which we ripped down the middle so that he could use it either side of a piece of glass for the table top.
 To see more, please visit his Facebook page: Live Edge of Leicester.

 The pergola below was constructed by Chris Brewin Landscapes using western red cedar supplied by Belvoir Sawmill.
 The timber in question came from a block of cedar located exactly one mile from our yard on the Belvoir Estate.
-For more landscaping, fencing and gates by Chris Brewin, please visit his webpage.

 The table below has been constructed using a piece of cedar of Lebanon supplied by Belvoir Sawmill.
 We keep a range of wide boards in stock from a variety of species, which can be browsed by visiting our yard.